Skip to content

 While eating:

-- Notice how taste happens in awareness, but awareness itself has no flavor.
+• Notice how taste happens in awareness, but awareness itself has no flavour.

 Day 3: “Emotional Weather Check”